spren9er/tilez/README.md

 But which tiles should be rendered and which should be ignored?

 In the following, we take a closer look at an opinionated rendering algorithm, which is implemented in **_tilez_**.
-We consider the algorithm for one tile with a non-trivial stack direction (_'horizontal'_ or _'vertical'_) and its direct children tiles.
+We consider the algorithm for a single tile with a non-trivial stack direction (_'horizontal'_ or _'vertical'_) and its direct children tiles.
 This algorithm then can be applied to each stack of the tiles hierarchy.

 ### Tiles Prioritization